 – Jill K

-This quick recipe is one of my favorites for busy weeknights when I’m low on groceries, but still want a healthy meal that the whole family will enjoy.
+If you’re looking for a quick and easy last-minute meal that’s both delicious and versatile, look no further than this tuna pesto pasta recipe.
+This quick recipe is one of my favorites for busy weeknights when I’m low on groceries, but still want a wholesome meal that the whole family will enjoy.

 Plus, this recipe is easy to customize since you serve the pesto tuna on top of the pesto pasta, so it’s easy to leave off if someone doesn’t want tuna.
+P.S.
+If you love pesto, like me, and want some variety, check out my easy homemade red pesto to use in this recipe!

 Jump to Recipe Instructions